 What are Riding Breeches?

-English riding pants, breeches and jodhpurs are snug-fitting, stretchable pants designed for horse riding.
+English riding pants, breeches, tights, and jodhpurs are snug-fitting, stretchable pants designed for horse riding.
 Breeches are designed for maximum comfort in the saddle.
-Well-fitting riding pants will prevent skin chafing and built to keep the rider from slipping around in the saddle.
-The concept behind breeches is to give the rider comfort in the saddle that allows focus on riding, ease of movement while also providing close contact between the rider's leg and the saddle.
+Well-fitting riding pants will prevent skin chafing, allow freedom of movement and help keep the rider from slipping around in the saddle.
+The concept behind breeches is to give the rider comfort in the saddle that allows focus on riding, ease of movement, and provides close contact between the rider's leg and the saddle.

-Jodhpurs and breeches are very similar and are both worn for horse riding, but there are a few key differences.
+Breeches, tights and Jodhpurs are very similar and are worn for horse riding, but there are a few key differences.
 Jodhpurs, which got their name from the city Jodhpur, in Rajasthan, India, trace their lineage back to the game of polo.
-In their modern form, jodhpurs are full-length (below the ankle), lost their traditional bagginess, and are now often paired with paddock boots.
+In modern form, jodhpurs end below the ankle, have a cuff and are close fitting.
+Jodhpurs are often paired with paddock boots.
 Now worn primarily by children, there are elastic straps that hold jodhpurs in place under the paddock boot, and are paired with leather garters that are worn below the knees to keep the pants from twisting while riding.

-Riding breeches generally aren't as long as jodhpurs and stop above the ankle, which makes them easier to pair with English tall boots.
-When looking at riding pants, the main thing to pay attention is the differences between full seat breeches and knee patch breeches.
+Riding breeches and tights are what most riders choose.
+They generally stop above the ankle, which makes them easier to pair with English tall boots.
+When looking at riding pants, the main thing to decide is full seat breeches or knee patch breeches.

-- Knee patch breeches - preferred by riders who like to jump - typically employ grippy fabric in the knee and inner thigh areas, but not in the seat of the breeches.
+- Knee Patch breeches - preferred by most riders, especially riders who like to jump.
+Knee Patch breeches & tights employ grippy fabric in the knee and inner thigh areas, but not in the seat of the breeches.
 Grip material is the same – suede or silicone.

 Riding breeches sizing is measured by waist size and by length (short, regular and long).
 For traditional fit and high-rise riding breeches, measure around your waist with a tape measure.
 If opting for low-rise breeches, measure around your hips to get a more accurate number.
 That number (in inches) will give you a great guestimate of the waist size of your new favorite breeches.
 Every brand will fit a little differently, so give us a call if you've got questions about which breeches would be best for you!